-- Learning curve for advanced featureы.
-Exploring and utilizing Evernote’s advanced features, such as web clipping and document scanning, may require some initial investment of time and effort to fully benefit from the app’s capabilities.
+- The learning curve for advanced features.
+Exploring and utilizing Evernote’s advanced features, such as web clipping and document scanning, may require some initial investment of time and effort to benefit from the app’s capabilities fully.

 Here is what Nikki Kinzer, a certified ADHD coach, says about Evernote for staying organized: